aospapp/aosp/external/autotest/docs/faft-pd.md

 *   Receiving Source Capability messages from PDTester
 *   If PD Dual role mode is operational in the DUT

+firmware\_ECWakefromULP, checks:

+*   Ability to wake AP and EC from ULP mode by PB, LID.
+*   Ability to wake EC from ULP mode by AC.

 The above tests may have multiple subtests, the same test body but different prerequisite.